This article was updated on June 10th, 2020*

-I once had a patient who used a fake ID to get healthcare services; the hospital staff called the cops, who arrested the patient.
+I once had a patient who used a fake ID to get healthcare services.
+The hospital staff called the cops, who arrested the patient.
 Evidently, the patient was an illegal immigrant, an undocumented alien.
-If I remember correctly, the hospital got hammered in the press for reporting this illegal alien who was only trying to get healthcare; actually, steal healthcare by using someone else's ID, but let's not quibble.
-Such incidents occur when we don’t have or we don’t follow the standards for the privacy and security of health information, i.e. HIPAA: Health Insurance Portability and Accountability Act of 1996 came into existence to prevent fraud.
+The hospital got hammered in the press for reporting this illegal alien who was trying to get healthcare.
+Actually, steal healthcare by using someone else's ID, but let's not quibble.
+Such incidents occur when we don’t have or follow the standards for privacy and security of health information.
+HIPAA: Health Insurance Portability and Accountability Act of 1996 came into existence to prevent fraud.

-If you work in the healthcare industry, there is no doubt that you have heard about HIPAA (Health Insurance Portability and Accountability Act) Compliance thousands of times.
-The importance of keeping electronic protected health information confidential is pounded into us on a daily basis and for good reason.
-But what is HIPAA Compliance?
-We all know that it is a Federal Regulation specific to two types of organizations:
+If you work in the healthcare industry, then you have heard about HIPAA Compliance thousands of times.
+The importance of keeping health information confidential and electronically protected is pounded into us daily for good reason.

-HIPAA Patient Privacy part protects the rights of those receiving medical care, by compelling healthcare providers to keep their data confidential.
+HIPAA Patient Privacy protects the rights of those receiving medical care.
+As it compels healthcare providers to keep their data confidential.

-HIPAA Data Security part adds a measure of safety, by requiring those who hold such data to restrict access to it.
+HIPAA Data Security adds a measure of safety, by requiring those who hold such data to restrict access.